adierkens/binding-parser-rs/README.md

 An experiment to see what potential performance impacts there are for writing [this](https://github.com/player-ui/player/blob/main/core/binding-grammar/src/custom/index.ts) binding parser in rust -> wasm

+This is a pretty much a 1:1 port w/o any optimizations in place.

 Benchmark in node (i9-12900k, 64GB ram)

 ```